Click HERE to download pdf file.

 Back to top

-Promotional Items.
-Promotional or novelty items requiring an approved UALR logo/brand or an approved logo/brand of a specific program may not be purchased with a P-Card unless the item(s) are approved by the Office of Communications, ensuring branding and design meet university specifications and standards.
-The Office of Communications can assist with planning, designing, and proofing artwork.
-Please contact the Office of Communications one week prior to ordering to allow adequate time for designing and proofing.
+Promotional items.
+Promotional or novelty items requiring an approved UA Little Rock logo/brand or an approved logo/brand of a specific program may not be purchased with a P-Card unless the item(s) are approved by the Office of Communications and Marketing, ensuring branding and design meet university specifications and standards.
+The Office of Communications and Marketing can assist with planning, designing, and proofing artwork.
+Please contact the Office of Communications and Marketing one week prior to ordering to allow adequate time for designing and proofing.

-All commodities ordered via P-Card needing to be shipped must be delivered to a destination that is an official UALR address or verifiable off-site location due to a special project or grant activity.
+All commodities ordered via P-Card needing to be shipped must be delivered to a destination that is an official UA Little Rock address or verifiable off-site location due to a special project or grant activity.
 This internal process is necessary for preventing fraudulent activity.

 The disputed items process allows P-Card holders to withhold payment of fraudulent charges appearing on the statement until the disputed items are resolved.
 Fraudulent charges are the only items the P-Card holder will be allowed to dispute.